 Coverage, Reimbursement & VetDirect Pay

-Trupanion sells one comprehensive accident-and-illness plan that reimburses 90% of your actual vet bill with no payout caps, and it can pay your vet directly at checkout.
-There's no accident-only tier and no wellness plan.
+Trupanion's direct accident-and-illness product reimburses up to 90% of eligible actual veterinary costs with no payout caps, and it can pay your vet directly at checkout.
+The direct product has no accident-only tier or wellness plan; partner/channel products can differ.

 The plan covers hospitalization and surgery, diagnostics, hereditary and congenital conditions, cancer, prescription medications, and some prescription food and supplements.
 Two features set it apart: